-Minnesota’s laws, accident rates, personal injury stats, and your case.
+Minnesota’s personal injury laws, accident rates, and liability minimums.

 Learn more about Minnesota laws, your litigation, the insurance, and your case.
 You can’t and shouldn’t have to fight this battle alone.
 At Baker Street Funding, our litigation funding team understands the hardships a victim suffers either from injuries or institutional litigations.
 We are committed to providing Minnesota plaintiffs the financial assistance they need quickly.
 To learn more about your legal funding options in Minnesota, contact us today at (888) 711-3599 or fill out our no-obligation application today.

 With an increasing population of over five million, Minnesota has its fair share of crimes and accidents.
 In cases of car accidents, Minnesota is a “No-fault state”; This means that your insurance company will bear the cost of any damage or injury to an extent — regardless of who is at fault.

 You can file a car accident claim in Minnesota if you meet the following criteria:

 •If you have incurred more than $4,000 in reasonable medical expenses.

 •If you have suffered permanent injury, permanent disfigurement, or suffered disability for at least 60 days.